ellraiser/love-icon/README.md

 ## Usage
 Simply require the module in your game, some usage examples are shown below.
 You can also run the `main.lua` file with LÖVE to see some basic examples in action.

-As this module uses the LÖVE filesystem, your file paths should be relative to [save directory](https://love2d.org/wiki/love.filesystem.getSaveDirectory) as they are passed directly to `love.filesystem.x`.
+As this module uses the LÖVE filesystem, your file paths should be relative to [save directory](https://love2d.org/wiki/love.filesystem.getSaveDirectory) or your project path as they are passed directly to `love.filesystem.x`.

 ```lua
 -- load the module